ddhartma/NLP-Pipelines/README.md

 - Turn each document into a vector of numbers, representing how many times each word occurs in a document.
 A set of documents is known as a corpus, and this gives the context for the vectors to be calculated.

-  1. Collect all the unique words present in the corpus to form your vocabulary.
+  1. Collect all the unique words present in the corpus to form the vocabulary
   2. Each row is a document
   3. Ech column is a word representation
   4. Count the number of occurrences of each word in each document and enter the value in the respective column.